emiljapelt/seplin/documentation/StatementsAndDeclarations.md

 ## Stop
 **Syntax:** stop ;
 <br>
-**Explaination:** Stop executing the current routine, and return to the previose routine.
+**Explaination:** Stop executing the current routine, and return to the previous routine.
 If there is no previous routine, the program halts.
 <br>
 **Examples:**
 ```